 We discuss artists who created from the joy, pain and depth of love—whether romantic, platonic or familial.
 In the second half of class we each consider a relationship of our own and explore its essence through drawing, writing and sharing.

 Week 5: The Monster

-We will look at monsters in art history and how they express the darker side of human emotion, evoking fascination and wonder.
-In the second part of class we'll give form to our own fears to see if we can gain new insights about their power, necessity and maybe even their beauty.
+We look at monsters in art history and how they express the darker side of human emotion, evoking fascination and wonder.
+In the second part of class we give form to our own fears to see if we can gain new insights about their power, necessity and maybe even their beauty.